solliancenet/aml-notebook-tutorials/README.md

 # Exercise 3: Complete the Tutorials

-1. From the Jupyter Notebooks interface, navigate to the `tutorials` folder where you will find all your quickstart files.
+1. From the Jupyter Notebooks interface, navigate to the `tutorials` folder where you will find all your tutorial files.

 2. Open the desired notebook.